crytic/building-secure-contracts/program-analysis/echidna/configuration.md

 | ---- | ------------ | ------------ |
 | Int  | `0xffffffff` | \*           |

 Initial Ether balance of `deployer` and each of the `sender` accounts.
+See our tutorial on [working with ETH](./basic/working-with-eth.md) for more details.

 ## `maxValue`